Steps to buying a home!

 Creating an offer that is appealing and catches the attention of the seller is an important step in the home buying process.
 The offer needs line up with your real estate goals while still taking into consideration the current market trends.

 We’ll use our knowledge of the real estate market and our experience in helping other home buyers to help you create an offer that is appealing to the seller and gets their attention.
-We’ll deliver the offer to the seller or their agent, and you will not have to deal with them directly.
+We’ll deliver the offer to the seller’s agent and you will not have to deal with them directly.

 📝 What happens when an offer is accepted?

-Once the seller accepts your offer and the details of the contract are solidified, you are on your way to closing day!
-At this point, your mortgage loan lender will make arrangements for the appraisal and any inspections that are needed.
+Once the seller accepts your offer, and the details of the contract are solidified, you are on your way to the closing day!
+At this point, your agent will collect your earnest money deposit (aka “good faith deposit”) and submit it to the sellers’ agent, for deposit into the Brokerage’s escrow account.
+It will be returned to you as a credit at closing.
+The mortgage loan lender will make arrangements for the appraisal – but first – you will need to order the inspections that are needed.
+(Don’t worry!
+We’ll be happy to provide you with a list of reliable local inspectors!)

 In most cases, you’ll have a move in date set immediately after closing day, but in some instances, there may be terms in the contract that cause a delay.
-This delay would be upon your approval and could be to accommodate the moving needs of the seller.
+This delay would have to be approved by all parties and will also need to accommodate the moving needs/timelines of the seller.
+Delays can occur if you don’t submit all needed financial documents to your lender in a timely manner, so you’ll want to make it your priority to submit all requested items ASAP!

 We look forward to meeting with you to discuss your real estate goals and current home needs.
 Be sure to sign up for the custom home search option we provide for you at no cost.